 Lens Dislocation.
 The lens, which is held together by zonules, can shift forward or backward, causing problems with the outflow of fluid.

 Intraocular Tumors.
-Tumors can block or compress the structures that are involved in the drainage of the aqueous humor.
+Masses and growths can block or compress the eye structures involved in draining the aqueous humor.

 Eye Injuries and Intraocular Bleeding.
 Injuries to the eye, such as blunt trauma, scratches, or penetration, result in intraocular bleeding, which can negatively impact the drainage system.